chukwukap/space/README.md

-# 🎙️ Farcaster Spaces
+# 🎙️ Space

 **Talk.
 Earn.
 Own it.**
-Spaces lets you host live audio shows inside Farcaster, turn applause into crypto tips, and grow an audience you actually control.
+Space lets you host live audio shows inside Farcaster, turn applause into crypto tips, and grow an audience you actually control.

 ---

 ## The Story

 Creators have always owned the conversation—until the platform steps between and skims the value.
-Spaces makes the middleman vanish.
+Space makes the middleman vanish.
 Your voice goes straight to your community; their love flows straight to your wallet.
 No gatekeepers, no ads, no algorithm rolling the dice on your reach.

 > "In my first Space I made more in 30 minutes than a month of ad revenue." – **@0xPodcast**